SIO 209 Introduction to MATLAB (section 944237), Fall 2018 (1 unit S/U)

 credit & homework:

-To enroll in the class, search for the section ID #907946 here. **You can only take this class credit/no credit, so please make sure you are appropriately enrolled.** To get course credit, you must attend both days of class and complete the homework.
+To enroll in the class, search for the section ID #944237 here. **You can only take this class credit/no credit, so please make sure you are appropriately enrolled.** To get course credit, you must attend all 3 days of class and complete the homework.
 Homework will not be graded, it will be self-check.
 Again, you learn programming best by doing!

 - Introduction to Programming with MATLAB for Scientists and Engineers, second edition, by William W. Broenkow

-- Mathworks (the company who developed Matlab) has an online tutorial as well as a detailed users manual is available.
+- Mathworks (the company who developed MATLAB) has online tutorials as well as a detailed users manual is available.